Intrinsic Mirror Symmetry: Tools of the trade

 where $J_i'\subseteq P_1\oplus^{\fs}_Q P_2$ is the ideal generated by the image of $J_i$.
 The same isomorphisms hold if instead the fibre product is taken in the category of idealized fs log stacks. \end{enumerate} \end{proposition}

-\begin{proof} Statements (1) and (2) follow immediately from Proposition~\ref{prop:APrep}.
-The third statement is \cite{Ogus},~I,Prop.~1.3.4 in the fine case, and is immediate from this in the fs case.
-Finally, (4) is immediate from (2). \end{proof}
+\begin{proof} Statements (1) and (2) follow immediately from Proposition~\ref{prop:APrep}, while (4) follows in the same way from Proposition~\ref{prop:APIrep}.
+The third statement is \cite{Ogus},~I,Prop.~1.3.4 in the fine case, and is immediate from this in the fs case. \end{proof}